-Learning Centers are a great way to tap into all 3 learning styles: Visual, auditory, anesthetic.
+Learning Centers are a great way to tap into all 3 learning styles: Visual, auditory, kinesthetic.
 Students will be moving, manipulating materials, and discussing the activity with other students.
 Talk about engaging students all at one time!

 Here are some tips for implementing Learning Centers.

 1. Learning Centers are great for practice and review.
 This can be review of concepts recently learned or a review of random other units or concepts covered (See this article on spaced repetition https://e-student.org/spaced-repetition/.